 The paradox is obvious: Test automation, which was supposed to free up resources for human testers, brings with it an array of new costly tasks.
 Yet, test directors and managers are often quick to assume that testers should “just” learn how to cobble some code together.
 Preferably by copying and pasting existing samples from online repositories.
 This approach is usually based on the sentiment that "our testers don’t have to become great programmers, they just have to know enough to make automation work.”

-So, this faulty attitude to test automation is assuming that automation is a relatively simple task, and it is also blind to reality.
+This attitude to test automation assumes that automation is a relatively simple task, and it is also blind to reality.
 Programming includes familiarizing yourself with an enormous amount of technical details and methodologies.

-Doing it more often will not remove the pain, it will make it a lot worse.
+To return to the athlete analogy, doing it more often won't remove the pain, it will only make it worse.

 The existing paradigm in test automation causes serious headaches.
 In fact, it is at the heart of three common and painful lessons related to implementing test automation.
 Unfortunately, most enterprises learn these lessons the hard way during their agile transformation.
 In this section, we will go through these three lessons.
 You might find them to be eerily familiar, but don’t worry!
 In the next section, we’ll discuss how to avoid the common pitfalls and succeed with test automation.